My research focuses on environmental history and the American West. My work in progress includes:

 Western rivers

-Western rivers are the focus of three related book projects: Living Rivers, The River Runs Wild, and Danger River.
+Western rivers are the focus of three related book projects: Danger River, The River Runs Wild, and Living Rivers.
 The American Council of Learned Societies, the National Endowment for the Humanities, and the Huntington Library have supported this work.
 Click here for more details.

 Ecotopia Rising